UMR-CNRM/vortex/sphinx/tutorial/fetch.rst

 In this section we use the :py:func:`vortex.output` function to store the files generated by the fake forecast program into the :doc:`vortex data tree <../user-guide/data-layout>`.
-This way, subsequent VORTEX scripts will be able to retrieve them using the :py:func:`vortex.input` function.
+This way, subsequent *vortex* scripts will be able to retrieve them using the :py:func:`vortex.input` function.

-Store files in the data tree is achieved by calling the :py:func:`vortex.output`.
+Storing files in the data tree is achieved by calling the :py:func:`vortex.output`.
 Its interface is indentical to :py:func:`vortex.input`'s:

 .. code:: python

-    initial_condition = vtx.output(
+    historic_files = vtx.output(
         kind="modelstate",
         date="2024082600",
         model="arpege",
         cutoff="production",
-        geometry="franmgsp",
+        geometry="global1798",
         nativefmt="grib",
         vapp="vapp",
         vconf="vconf",
         experiment="vortex-tutorial",
         term=[1, 2, 3],
+	block="forecast",
         local="ICMSHFCST+[term].grib",
     )

-The :py:func:`vortex.output` function returns a list Handlers instances whose :py:func:`put <vortex.data.handlers.Handler.put>` method works in the opposite direction of :py:func:`vortex.input`: instead of reading files from the data tree, it writes to it files present in the current working directory that are named as the value passed to the ``local`` argument to :py:func:`vortex.output`.
+The :py:func:`vortex.output` function returns a list Handlers instances whose :py:func:`put <vortex.data.handlers.Handler.put>` method works in the opposite direction of :py:func:`get
+<vortex.data.handlers.Handler.get>`: instead of reading files from the
+data tree, it writes to it files present in the current working directory that are named as the value passed to the ``local`` argument to :py:func:`vortex.output`.

 Note the addition of the argument ``term``, also referenced within the string passed to ``local``: